Lighthouses of the United States: New Jersey

 photo of the ship marked as the Five Fathom off Cape

 view.
-Endangered.
+Gravely endangered.
 The ship was exhibited at Penn Landing in Philadelphia during

-the 1970s and 1980s.
+the 1970s and 1980s; Wikimedia has a 1970 photo by Jerrye and Roy Klotz.
 It is now at Pyne Poynt Marina in Camden, where

 List until lightships were dropped from that list.
+Dan Berger's summer 2017 photo at the bottom of this page shows the sad state of the vessel.
 The ship is owned by a group organized by Rod Sadler, the marina

 owner, and calling itself the Camden Museum & Learning Center.